-Cranberry Orange Blossom Muffin is made from fresh cranberries, orange blossom, spices and oats, making for a delicious quick jumbo muffin.
+Cranberry Orange Blossom Muffin is made from fresh cranberries, orange blossom, spices and oats, making for a delicious quick bread jumbo muffin.

 Welcome To Muffin Madness